A Look at the Equifax Small Business Credit Risk Score

-One of them is Equifax who offers a business scoring credit model knows as Equifax Small Business Enterprise/ Equifax Small Business Credit Risk Score.
+One of these bureaus is Equifax.
+They offer a business scoring credit model.
+The credit reporting agency calls it the Equifax Small Business Enterprise/ Equifax Small Business Credit Risk Score.

-Equifax, one of the three major consumer credit rating bureaus, is now providing business credit evaluations for over 22,000,000 small businesses and corporations to detect early signs of trouble by monitoring key customers, suppliers & partners.
+So, it is now providing business credit evaluations for tens of millions of small businesses and corporations.
+Hence the idea is to detect early signs of trouble.
+They do so by monitoring key customers, suppliers & partners.

-Equifax’s model is designed for companies that provide goods and services to small businesses.
+Equifax’s model is for companies that provide goods and services to small businesses.

-The score was created to enhance risk assessment throughout the account lifecycle by predicting the probability of a new or existing small business customer becoming seriously delinquent on supplier accounts, or bankrupt, within a 12 month period.
+The score was made to enhance risk assessment throughout the account life cycle.
+It does so by predicting the chance of a new or existing small business customer becoming seriously delinquent.
+And that is on supplier accounts.
+It is also for showing if a business will go bankrupt.
+So both are within a 12 month period.

-Credit scores range from 101 – 816 with a lower score indicating a higher risk for serious delinquency.
+These credit scores range from 101 – 816.
+So this is with a lower score showing a higher risk for serious delinquency.

-There are also four reason codes which indicate top factors that impact the credit score for a better understanding of risk.
+There are also four reason codes.
+So these show top factors that impact the credit score.
+This is for a better understanding of risk.